jbrennan/SmolHTML/Smol/index.md

 - if the character matches one of the punctuation token types, we append that token to our list and return
 - if the character is whitespace, we add a single whitespace token
-- otherwise, we assume the token will be some text, so we start scanning that.
+- otherwise, we assume the token will be any other text, so we start scanning that.

 `scanText()` grabs the most recently popped-off character and starts its own loop, accumulating text characters into a single string.
 Here we're considering "text" to be "anything that's neither whitespace nor one of our recognized punctuation tokens."
 This is a kind of strange way to tokenize text, but html is a strange kind of programming language! and we break things up this way to make parsing easier for us later on.